Venice in 1 Day: a guidebook for getting the most out of your visit

 Façade of the Doge's Palace, Venice| ©Son of Groucho

-One of its facades overlooks St. Mark's Square and the other the Grand Canal.
+One of its facades overlooks St. Mark's Square and the other overlooks the Grand Canal.
 The Gothic-style building was also the seat of government and served as a prison.
-In relation to the latter, in the palace is the Bridge of Sighs, known for the sighs of prisoners who crossed it to go to their black destiny.
+In relation to the latter, in the palace is the Bridge of Sighs, known for the sighs of prisoners who crossed it to go to their dark fate.

 More information about the palace